AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

       - Description

     * - :doc:`Remote executors <../../../../plugins>`
-      - Executor plugins are a feature in Covalent that allow users to configure the runtime environment for their tasks.
-With executors users can execute different parts of their workflows on different hardware backends (local/remote) to which they may have access to
+      - Executor plugins are a feature in Covalent that allow users to configure the runtime environment of their tasks.
+With executors users can execute different parts of their workflows on different hardware backends (local/remote, on-prem/cloud) to which they may have access to

     * - :doc:`Electron dependencies <../../../../concepts/concepts>`
-      - Electron dependencies is a API exposed by Covalent so that users can perform custom actions before/after their tasks execute on their preferred backends.
-With electron dependencies users can install necessary Python packages, execute shell commands as well as inject custom call before/after hooks that get executed before and after task execution respectively
+      - Electron dependencies is an API exposed by Covalent for users to perform custom actions before/after their tasks execute on their preferred backends.
+With electron dependencies, users can install necessary Python packages, execute shell commands as well as inject custom call before/after hooks that get executed before/after task execution respectively

     * - :doc:`Synchronization <../../../../concepts/concepts>`
-      - Covalent exposes all the inherent parallelism within a workflow and executes all the tasks concurrently.
+      - Covalent exposes all the inherent parallelism within a workflow and executes all the eligible tasks concurrently.
 To avoid any potential race conditions, Covalent provides users with a convenient and easy to use API to force dependencies between different tasks in their workflow.
 This feature allows users to set synchronization points in their workflow similar to ``MPI_Barrier/omp_wait`` constructs.
-        Using Covalent's synchronization features, users can enforce sequential execution of tasks within a single workflow as needed
+Using Covalent's synchronization features, users can enforce sequential execution of selected tasks within a single workflow as needed

     * - :doc:`AWS Plugins <../../../../plugins>`
-      - Covalent integrates very well with AWS cloud services and provides easy to use cloud plugins to dispatch workloads on AWS compute backends.
-Users can install all the AWS supported plugins from PYPI via pip
+      - Covalent integrates very well with AWS cloud services and provides easy to use cloud plugins that dispatch workloads to AWS compute backends.
+        Users can install all the AWS supported plugins from PYPI via pip.

         .. code:: bash

             pip install covalent-aws-plugins

-        The following AWS cloud services are supported in Covalent currently
+        The following AWS cloud services are currently supported in Covalent

         * AWS EC2
         * AWS ECS